 - and many more.

-To qualify, you must have two or more federal student loans have graduated from school.
+To qualify, you must have two or more federal student loans and have graduated from school.
 You may also qualify if you still attend school and are eligible for other loan assistance.

 Combining your loans can make it easier to pay off your loans with one monthly payment.